 Early Acting Career

 The adolescent Hawke's appearance in a Princeton University theater production led to an audition for his feature debut, the teen adventure flop Explorers (1985), with fellow fledgling actor River Phoenix.
 He began attending Carnegie-Mellon University in Pittsburgh, but left school when he was cast in Peter Weir's prep-school drama Dead Poet’s Society (1989).
-Hawke earned acclaim for his role as the timid new student Todd, who finds growing confidence with the support of his classmates (including Robert Sean Leonard) and English teacher (Robin Williams).
+Hawke earned acclaim for his role as the timid new student Todd, who finds growing confidence with the support of his classmates, which included Robert Sean Leonard, and English teacher, played by Robin Williams.

 Film and Theater Work in the 1990s

-His role as the scruffy, philosophical slacker who pines for Winona Ryder in Reality Bites (1994), directed by Ben Stiller and also featuring Janeane Garofalo and Zahn, made Hawke a heartthrob for the so-called Generation X. He expanded his moody romantic lead portfolio in Richard Linklater's Before Sunrise (1995), costarring Julie Delpy.
+His role as the scruffy, philosophical slacker who pines for Winona Ryder in Reality Bites (1994), directed by Ben Stiller and also featuring Janeane Garofalo and Zahn, made Hawke a heartthrob for the so-called Generation X. He expanded his moody romantic lead portfolio in Richard Linklater's Before Sunrise (1995), co-starring Julie Delpy.
 Meanwhile, Hawke remained active with Malaparte, making his theatrical directorial debut with the company's production of Wild Dogs! in 1994.
 He also appeared onstage in Chicago, playing opposite Sinise in the Steppenwolf production of the Sam Shepard play Buried Child.

 In 1996, during a two-year hiatus from fillmaking, Hawke published his first novel, The Hottest State, which made him the object of some ridicule by the media despite garnering some positive reviews.
 Hawke withstood the criticism and would go on to publish a second novel, Ash Wednesday, in 2002.

-In 1998, Hawke costarred with up-and-coming actress Gwyneth Paltrow in a modern-day remake of Charles Dickens' Great Expectations, which received mixed reviews.
+In 1998, Hawke co-starred with up-and-coming actress Gwyneth Paltrow in a modern-day remake of Charles Dickens' Great Expectations, which received mixed reviews.
 The same year, he reunited with Linklater for the director's biopic about the famed Texas bank-robbing brothers The Newton Boys, costarring Matthew McConaughey.
-In 1999, he played the lead role, a journalist in love with the Japanese wife of a man accused of murder, in the film version of the prize-winning novel Snow Falling on Cedars; he also appeared in Joe the King, the directorial debut of his friend Frank Whaley.
+In 1999, he played the lead role—a journalist in love with the Japanese wife of a man accused of murder—in the film version of the prize-winning novel Snow Falling on Cedars; he also appeared in Joe the King, the directorial debut of his friend Frank Whaley.

-Hawke next took on the classic troubled young man role in a contemporary version of Hamlet (2000), set in New York City, with a cast that included Sam Shepard, Kyle McLachlan, Julia Stiles, and Steve Zahn.
-He appeared in two more Linklater films the following year: the innovative Waking Life, in which the actors, including Hawke and Julie Delpy, were filmed in live action and then digitally animated; and Tape, a film about a love triangle of Hawke, his Dead Poets costar and friend Robert Sean Leonard, and wife Thurman.
+Hawke next took on the classic troubled young man role in a contemporary version of Hamlet (2000), set in New York City, with a cast that included Sam Shepard, Kyle McLachlan, Julia Stiles and Steve Zahn.
+He appeared in two more Linklater films the following year: the innovative Waking Life, in which the actors, including Hawke and Julie Delpy, were filmed in live action and then digitally animated; and Tape, a film about a love triangle of Hawke, his Dead Poets co-star and friend Robert Sean Leonard, and wife Thurman.